Cleaning While Pregnant: Products to Use & Avoid

 In addition, experts warn against the use of spray, plug-in, or aerosol air fresheners, because of their concentrated phthalate levels.

-Safe Cleaning Alternatives For Pregnancy
+Safe Cleaning Products For Pregnancy

 Some experts will tell you it’s fine to go ahead and clean with most of your regular cleaning products while pregnant.
 Just “wear gloves and use good ventilation”.However, we think you and your baby deserve much better.
 You are not just exposed to these chemicals when you use them.
 Just having these products under your sink pollutes the air you are breathing in your home 24/7.
 They should be tossed!